powerman/Narada/README.md

 - `config/db/host`

-    Host name of database server. if this file doesn't exists or empty unix socket will be used to connect to MySQL server.
+    Host name of database server. if this file doesn't exists or empty UNIX socket will be used to connect to MySQL server.

 - `config/db/port`